TeamHabooba/DSTR_2/doc/assumptions.md

 ## A12
 **Return path**

-When a robot completes a task, it may return by reversing the path stored in the stack.
+When a robot completes a task, it returns by reversing the path stored in the stack.

-The return path is not necessarily recalculated as a new shortest path.
-It is the reverse of the actual path taken to reach the destination.

-Justification: This follows the purpose of using a stack for path tracking.
-It also matches the idea of step-by-step reverse navigation.
+Each movement step taken by the robot is pushed onto the stack.
+During return navigation, the robot pops the stack step by step and moves back through the previously visited positions.

+Before each return movement, the robot checks whether the next cell is still available.
+If the next cell is free, the robot moves to it.
+If the next cell is temporarily occupied by another robot, the robot waits and retries the same return step later.

+This prototype does not implement full real-time multi-robot rerouting during return.
+If a return path becomes permanently unavailable because of a static obstacle or changed layout, the situation is reported as a blocked return path.

+**Justification:** A stack is suitable for reverse path tracking because it follows Last-In-First-Out behaviour.
+Dynamic robot obstacles are handled by checking the next cell before movement, while full real-time multi-robot rerouting is outside the scope of this data structures and algorithms prototype.

 ## A13
 **Warehouse layout and optional Module 5**